PLEASE HELP US MAKE A DIFFERENCE AS WE RAISE FUNDS FOR AIDS ORPHANS IN ZAMBIA, ZIMBABWE AND VIETNAM. www.thefathersblessing.org/donate Or CONTACT US

 The youngest child, four year old Maureen, is keen to start school.
 Her grandmother reports that she cries when her older siblings go to school and often wishes to follow them.
 She is a bright child and we will have to look at how we can get her into a local nursery school.
 If you can, please support Maureen.

-A year ago when David visited the children, he learnt that their school attendance was poor due to ill health.
+David visited the children in 2019, he learnt that their school attendance was poor due to ill health.
 At the time he prayed for them and believed God for their complete healing.
 I’m delighted to report that one year on, all except one have had a breakthrough in their health and their school attendance greatly improved.
 In fact one of the children, Sylvester, who used to suffer from fits, has had his life transformed.
 He is now quite confident and is one of the brightest children in his class and was recorded as having 100% attendance in school.

 The one exception, Elisha, had terrible bleeding lip sores which was causing him much pain.
 He has been to see a doctor and was given medication but this has not been effective in curing him so far.
 I prayed for him to be completely healed and we are trusting God to receive a good report on his health.